Net Worth

 San Francisco 49ers Contracts & Salary

-When Terrell Owens was drafted by the San Francisco 49ers in 1996, he signed a three-year rookie deal worth just $840,000, which included a $270,000 signing bonus.
+When Terrell Owens was drafted by the San Francisco 49ers in 1996, he signed a three-year rookie contract worth $840,000, including a $270,000 signing bonus.
 Owens completed the agreement in full, earning the entire amount before signing a lucrative, seven-year, $35 million extension with the team.

 This drastically transformed his finances, increasing his average annual salary from $280,000 to $5 million in a single year.
 He was given a $7.5 million signing bonus, which made 1999 his highest-earning season under the deal.
-Terrell’s agreement was later restructured to five years, earning him between $2.8 million and $4.7 million annually until the end of the 03/04 season.
+Terrell’s agreement was later restructured to a five-year contract, earning him between $2.8 million and $4.7 million annually through the end of the 03/04 season.

 By the time he left the 49ers, Terrell Owens had earned a total of $23.84 million in his eight seasons with the team.